-2% stormwater) 2020 771 total (693surface water;70 dewatering;9 stormwater) 67% total (61% surface water; 6% dewatering; 1% stormwater) 373 33% 1,145
+2% stormwater) 2020 824 total (746 surface water; 70 dewatering; 9 stormwater) 69% total (62% surface water; 6% dewatering; 1% stormwater) 373 31% 1,198 2021 63 total (19 surface water; 43 stormwater) 5% total (2% surface water; 4% stormwater) 1,175 95% 1,237

-The increased use of groundwater in the lakewater irrigation system between 2014 and 2016 was due to the drought.
+The increased use of groundwater in the lakewater irrigation system between 2014 - 2016, and in 2021 was due to drought.
 Groundwater wells were pumped to meet demand within the lakewater irrigation system and to fill storage within Felt Lake.
 The majority of campus lakewater irrigation demand was met by groundwater sources.
 The overall annual percentages do not reflect the Surface Water/Groundwater breakdown that occurred on a monthly basis (where a blend of both sources was used).
-However, the average groundwater percentage of the total lakewater irrigation system is 43% over the last 5 years, and 42% over the last 11 years (since 2010).
+However, the average groundwater percentage of the total lakewater irrigation system is 49% over the last 5 years, and 46% over the last 12 years (since 2010).
 "Abnormal" years were considered in the calculations for the Alternative Means approach, and Stanford demonstrated that with or without abnormal years, Stanford met the credit requirements for WEc1.
 Other "abnormal years" included 2006, when Felt Lake was drained, and 2007, when sediment removal at Felt Lake, and groundwater pumping was higher than normal.
-2014 through 2016 are other examples of "abnormal years" with the drought.
+2014 through 2016 are other examples of "abnormal years" with drought.